Sardar Saab

 Sardar Saab is a 2017 Indian Punjabi-language action film directed by Amit Prasher and written by Daljeet Kalsi.
 It stars Jackie Shroff, Guggu Gill, Daljeet Kalsi, Neetu Singh, Sudesh Berry, Shivendra Mahal, Karamjit Anmol, Sardar Sohi & Yaad Grewal in the lead roles.
-A remake of the 2013 Tamil film Thalaivaa, the film released worldwide on 6 January 2017.
+A remake of the 2013 Tamil film Thalaivaa, the film was released worldwide on 6 January 2017.